kloia-mert/kloia-mert/README.md

 <h3 align="center">A Passionate Future Data Scientist from Turkey</h3>

 ## 📖  About Me
-⚡ Hi, I'm Mert Bozkır, a Python Developer 💻.
-I am studying at the Bursa Technical University.</br>
+⚡ Hi, I'm Mert Bozkır, a Future Data Scientist 💻.
+I am Freshman student at the Bursa Technical University.</br>
 Currently, I'm working on some ML - DL projects, and I am trying to be Good Data Scientist.
 I am writer at the [Data Myths and Facts](https://medium.com/data-myths-and-facts).
 Also I am Student Ambassador at [Postnick](https://www.postnick.com/#/).